-On the other hand, some women will experience an increased sex drive on the pill.
-This higher libido can be psychological as the consequence of falling pregnant is removed from the act of having sex.
-But also, as contraceptives prevent the body’s natural shedding of the lining of the uterus and instead produce imitation periods, many users report a reduction in cramping, headaches and other general menstrual discomfort, the absence of which can contribute to whetting your sexual appetite.
+As contraceptives prevent the body’s natural shedding of the lining of the uterus and instead produce imitation periods, many women report a reduction in cramping, headaches and other general menstrual discomfort.
+The absence of these can contribute to an increase in sex drive in women.

 Should I do anything about these changes to sex drive on the pill?